 People identified so far: The Hon.
 Douglas Abbott, Rear-Admiral V.G.
 Brodeur, Vice-Admiral Frederick Dalrymple-Hamilton, Padre J.R.
-Edwards, Fitz, Vice-Admiral G.C.
-Jones, Lovick, Fred Mace, Maki, Mearns, Admiral Henry Ruthven Moore, Reed, St Pierre, Steenerson, Wall, Zeke.
+Edwards, Fitz, Hodgkin, Vice-Admiral G.C.
+Jones, Lovick, Fred Mace, Maki, Mearns, Admiral Henry Ruthven Moore, Reed, St Pierre, Steenerson, Wall, West, Zeke.

 106 PHOTOS IN THIS SECTION BY EDMUND FERRIS